-Applicant's No new streets or roads are proposed with this land use application.
-Ridgebrook Road Facts and Suncrest Road will continue to meet street width requirements.
-Findings:
+Applicant'sNo new streets or roads are proposed with this land use application.
+Ridgebrook RoadFacts andand Suncrest Road will continue to meet street width requirements.Findings:

-- body shall consider The decision-making the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria:
+- 4. The decision-making body shall consider the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria:

 - a.
 The type of road as set forth in the Transportation Master Plan.

 - b.
 The anticipated traffic generation.

 - c.
 On-street parking requirements.

 - d.
 Sidewalk and bikeway requirements.

 - e.
 Requirements for placement of utilities.

 - f.
 Street lighting.

 - g.
 Drainage and slope impacts.

 - h.
 Street trees.

 - i.
 Planting and landscape areas.

 - j.
 Existing and future driveway grades

 - k.
 Street geometry.

 - I. Street furniture needs, hydrants.

-Applicant's The pre-application conference notes do not identify the need for any further Facts and improvements along Suncrest and Ridgebrook drives.
-Findings:
+Applicant'sThe pre-application conference notes do not identify the need for any furtherFacts andimprovements along Suncrest and Ridgebrook drives.Findings: